shmilylty/OneForAll/README.en.md

    ```

 2. **Installation**

+   Since the project is under development and will continue to be updated iteratively, `git clone` is used to clone the latest code repository during download, which is also convenient for subsequent updates.
+Downloading from Releases is not recommended because the update of the version in Releases is slow and inconvenient.

    You can install OneForAll dependencies via pip3 (if you are familiar with [pipenv](https://docs.pipenv.org/en/latest/), then it is recommended that you use [pipenv install dependencies](https://github.com/shmilylty/OneForAll/tree/master/docs/Installation_dependency.md), the following is an example of using **pip3** to install dependencies under **Windows system**: (Note: If your Python3 is installed in the system Program Files In the directory, such as: `C:\Program Files\Python38`, then run the command prompt cmd as an administrator to execute the following command!)
 ```bash